The Mating Season (film): Plot

-The next morning, Val and Maggie make up, agreeing that they were both in the wrong.
-Later that day, Ellen's friends come to the door and ask to speak to "Mrs. McNulty" – thus revealing to Maggie that Ellen is Val's mother.
-Maggie is furious with Val for hiding his mother's identity from her.
-She and her mother leave for a hotel.
-Maggie later confronts Val at his office.
-Val tries to explain himself, but Maggie won't listen.
-She tells him that he has become a snob and that she is moving to Mexico (where divorce was then easier).
+The next morning, Val and Maggie reconcile, agreeing that they were both wrong.
+Ellen's friends appear at the front door later and ask to speak to Mrs. McNulty, revealing to Maggie that Ellen is Val's mother.
+Maggie is furious with Val for hiding his mother's identity, and she departs with her mother for a hotel.
+When Maggie confronts Val at his office, he tries to explain, but Maggie refuses to listen.
+She tells him that he has become a snob and that she is moving to Mexico.

-Mr. Kalinger decides to get Val and Maggie together.
-He convinces Maggie to come to the hotel bar with him for a good-bye drink, knowing that Val will be there for a party.
-When Maggie sees Val, she again scolds him for trying to hide his mother, and leaves the bar.
-Val leaves the party, and rushes to fetch his mother and bring her back to the party.
-Maggie, who has come back to the bar, is a witness as Val introduces Ellen to Mrs. Williamson, who was about to hire Val, but wants nothing to do with him when she finds that his mother is neither of her class nor cowed by her.
-Kalinger Junior also finds Ellen appalling, but Kalinger Senior is delighted, and decides to marry her.
+Mr. Kalinger brings Val and Maggie together and convinces Maggie to accompany him to the hotel bar for a farewell drink, knowing that Val will be there for a party.
+When Maggie sees Val, she again scolds him for trying to hide his mother and leaves the bar.
+Val leaves the party and rushes to fetch his mother.
+Maggie, who has returned to the bar, watches as Val introduces Ellen to Mrs. Williamson, who was about to hire Val but changes her mind when she learns of Ellen's social status.
+Kalinger Jr. also finds Ellen appalling, but Kalinger Sr. is delighted and wants to marry her.